-'And when Abram was ninety years old and nine, the Lord appeared unto Abram, and said unto him, I am Almighty God: walk before Me, and be thou perfect.
-And I will make My covenant between Me and thee, and will multiply thee exceedingly.
-And Abram fell on his face: and God talked with him.'-GEN, xvii.
-1-3.
+"And when Abram was ninety-nine years old, the Lord appeared to Abram, and said to him, I am Almighty God: walk before Me, and be perfect.
+And I will make My covenant between Me and you, and will multiply you exceedingly.
+And Abram fell on his face: and God talked with him."
+Gen. 17: 1-3.

-'Thou shalt be perfect with the Lord thy God.'
+"You shall be perfect with the Lord your God."
+Deut.
+18: 13.

-DEUT. xviii.
-13.

-'Let your heart be perfect with the Lord our God to walk in His statutes.'-1 KINGS viii.
-61.
+"Let your heart be perfect with the Lord your God to walk in His statutes."
+1 Kings 8: 61.

-T was now twenty-four years since God had called Abram to go out from his father's home, and that he had obeyed.
+It was now twenty-four years since God had called Abram to go out from his father's home, and that he had obeyed.
 All that time he had been a learner in the school of faith.
 The time was approaching for him to inherit the promise, and God comes to establish His covenant with him.
-In view of this, God meets him with this threefold word: I am

-Almighty God: walk before Me: be thou perfect.
+In view of this, God meets him with this threefold word: I am Almighty God: walk before Me: be perfect.

-Be thou perfect.
+Be perfect.
 The connection in which we find the word will help us to understand its meaning.
 God reveals Himself as God Almighty.
 Abram's faith had long been tried: it was about to achieve one of its greatest triumphs: faith was to be changed to vision in the birth of Isaac.
 God invites Abram more than ever to remember, and to rest upon, His omnipotence.
 He is Almighty God: all things are possible to Him: He holds rule over all.
 All His power is working for those who trust Him.
-And all He asks of His servant is that he shall be perfect with Him: give Him his whole heart, his perfect confidence.
-God Almighty with all His power is wholly for thee; be thou wholly for God.
-The knowledge and faith of what God is lies at the root of what we are to be: 'I am Almighty God: be thou perfect.'
-As I know Him whose Power fills heaven and earth, I see that this is the one thing needed: to be perfect with Him, wholly and entirely given up to Him.
+And all He asks of His servant is that he be perfect with Him: give Him his whole heart, his perfect confidence.
+God Almighty with all His power is wholly for you; be wholly for God.
+The knowledge and faith of what God is lies at the root of what we are to be: "I am Almighty God: be perfect."
+As I know Him whose power fills heaven and earth, I see that this is the one thing needed: to be perfect with Him, wholly and entirely given up to Him.
 WHOLLY FOR GOD is the keynote of perfection.

-Walk before Me, and be thou perfect.
-It is in the life fellowship with God, in His realised presence and favour, that it becomes possible to be perfect with Him.
-Walk before Me: Abraham had been doing this; God's word calls him to a clearer and more conscious apprehension of this as his life calling.
+Walk before Me, and be perfect.
+It is in the life fellowship with God, in His realized presence and favor, that it becomes possible to be perfect with Him.
+Walk before Me Abraham had been doing this; God's word calls him to a clearer and more conscious apprehension of this as his life calling.
 It is easy for us to study what Scripture says of perfection, to form our ideas of it, and argue for them.
-But let us remember that it is only as we are walking closely with God, seeking and in some measure attaining, uninterrupted communion with Him. that the Divine command will come to us in its Divine Power, and unfold to us its Divine meaning.
-Walk before Me, and be thou perfect, God's realised presence is the school, is the secret, of perfection.
+But let us remember that it is only as we are walking closely with God, seeking and in some measure attaining, uninterrupted communion with Him, that the Divine command will come to us in its Divine Power, and unfold to us its Divine meaning.
+Walk before Me, and be perfect.
+God's realized presence is the school, is the secret, of perfection.
 It is only he who studies what perfection is in the full light of God's presence to whom its hidden glory will be opened up.

-That realised presence is the great blessing of the redemption in Jesus Christ.
+That realized presence is the great blessing of the redemption in Jesus Christ.
 The veil has been rent, the way into the true sanctuary, the Presence of God, has been opened; we have access with boldness into the Holiest of all.
-God, who has proved Himself God Almighty in raising Jesus from the dead and setting Him, and us in Him, at His right hand, speaks now to us: I am God Almighty: walk before Me, and be thou perfect.
+God, who has proved Himself God Almighty in raising Jesus from the dead and setting Him, and us in Him, at His right hand, speaks now to us: I am God Almighty: walk before Me, and be perfect.